Illustration showing moisture arrows rising through brick wall base causing salt attack damage

 Mortar Joints Falling Apart

 Mortar is softer and more porous than brick, so it’s often the first material to fail.
 Salt crystals form inside the mortar joints and push them apart from within.
 The mortar turns sandy, recedes behind the brick face, and eventually falls out in chunks.
-Repointing without stopping the salt source is a temporary fix — the new mortar will fail the same way.
+Repointing without stopping the salt attack is a temporary fix — the new mortar will fail the same way.

 Interior wall above skirting board with severe paint bubbling, blistering, and peeling from salt and moisture damage